-New development should provide safe access to the carriageway.
-Where new vehicular accesses to the roads and lanes in the Parish of Marton are made, the character and appearance of rural lanes should be retained.
-Existing verges, trees and hedgerows along rural lanes should be retained wherever possible, having regard for road safety.
+New development shall provide safe access to the carriageway.
+Where new vehicular accesses to the roads and lanes in the Parish of Marton are made, the character and appearance of rural lanes shall be retained.
+Existing verges, trees and hedgerows along rural lanes shall be retained wherever possible, having regard for road safety.